tsubasaogawa/lambda-image-viewer/README.md

 ### CDN

-- Provides a typical S3-backed CDN via CloudFront.
+- Provides a standard S3-backed CDN via CloudFront.
+- Private mode: Images in the `private` folder are accessible only with the appropriate token query.

 ### Image Viewer